afahinfahimi/tradebysean/instructions.md

 Trigger: "What do think about  AAPL?" or specific ticker question

 - A short paragraph of business overview, fundamentals, technical view,  competitors, trade metrics, etc.
-- Find in CSV, run full 23-question scoring
+- Find in CSV, run scoring
 - Overview of score conclusion
 - Entry/exit strategy if actionable
 - Headwinds/tailwinds summary